JyotiParmarProfessional/21_DAYS_SQL_CHALLENGE/README.md

 Day 3 : Retrieve the top 5 weeks with the highest patient refusals across all services, showing week, service, patients_refused, and patients_request.
 Sort by patients_refused in descending order.

 Day 4 : Find the 3rd to 7th highest patient satisfaction scores from the patients table, showing patient_id, name, service, and satisfaction.
 Display only these 5 records.

+Day 5 : Calculate the total number of patients admitted, total patients refused, and the average patient satisfaction across all services and weeks.
+Round the average satisfaction to 2 decimal places.

+Day 6 : For each hospital service, calculate the total number of patients admitted, total patients refused, and the admission rate (percentage of requests that were admitted).
+Order by admission rate descending.

+Day 7 : Identify services that refused more than 100 patients in total and had an average patient satisfaction below 80.
+Show service name, total refused, and average satisfaction.

+Day 8 : Create a patient summary that shows patient_id, full name in uppercase, service in lowercase, age category (if age >= 65 then 'Senior', if age >= 18 then 'Adult', else 'Minor'), and name length.
+Only show patients whose name length is greater than 10 characters.